Readri205/MS2_Project/Testing.md

 The following automated tools were used to test the website during development of the website;

-*   [Chrome Developer Tools]() used extensively during development to test outputs and to identify issues arising during the development phase.
-This tool has proved very successful in terms of determining the appropriate results
+*   [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used extensively during development to test outputs and to identify issues arising during the development phase.
+This tool was used determine results for;
+    * API fetch returns;
+    * Javascript function results;
+    * CORS issues and resolutions;
+    * Element styling;
+    * Site upload speeds for API's and image loading;
+    * Device type screen size testing.
 *   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]() - used to validate HTML.
 *   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]() - used to validate CSS.
 *   [JSHint]() - [Results]() used to validate javascript.